kutec/tssync/_posts/2012-05-06-jquery-tooltip.md

 post_date: 2012-05-06 07:37:33
 post_excerpt: >
-  Tooltip functionality is very common and saves lot of space too.
-But this article tell you, how you can integrate jquery tooltip act as a accordion.
+  Tooltip functionality is very common and saves a space too.
+But this article tell you, how you can integrate jquery tooltip act as a accordion concept.
 layout: post
 permalink: http://teckstack.com/jquery-tooltip
 published: true